The Public Switched Telephone Network (PSTN) switch off is set to bring the country’s longest-standing communication technology to an end.

-Luckily, Gamma’s Product Marketing Manager Helen Owen has the answers.
+Luckily, Gamma’s Head of Product Marketing Helen Owen has the answers.
 In our first PSTN switch Off Q&A, we sat down with Helen to find out how the switch off is set to shake up communication as we know it.

 Q: Why aren’t more businesses talking about the PSTN switch off?

 Helen Owen: The switch off is not widely known outside of the telecoms industry.
-It was news to me when I joined Gamma a year ago.
+It was news to me before I joined Gamma!

 It’s likely only those living and working in Salisbury and Mildenhall – whose exchanges have already gone to Stop Sell – are aware of it.
 As well as those near priority exchanges that have moved to Stop Sell recently and are rapidly counting down to ‘End of Life’.

 Since Openreach’s original announcement much of the activity has been happening behind the scenes.
 Their teams have been getting the infrastructure in place, ready for the move to an All IP future.
 In the meantime, attention has been drawn towards other significant events such as the global pandemic, Brexit and more recently climate change.

 Q: Do you think the PSTN switch off will be discussed more widely going forward?

 HO: Yes, I do think this will change as the project gathers momentum.
 It has to.